-Audi Q4 Sportback e-tron range, battery & charging
+Audi Q4 Sportback e-tron review: range, battery & charging

 |Model||Range||Wallbox charge time||Rapid charge time|

 |35 e-tron||217 miles||8hrs 30mins (0-100%, 7.4kW)||30mins (10-80%, 100kW)|

 |40 e-tron||328 miles||11hrs 30mins (0-100%, 7.4kW)||34mins (10-80%, 125kW)|